node-archiver/archiver/README.md

 ## Contributing

-See [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for setup instructions and guidelines.
+See [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for setup instructions and guidelines

 ## License